thorpej/nabud/README.md

 Each Connection has 3 properties:
 * Type: a string that specifies the type of connection:
-    * serial: an RS422 serial connection to real NABU hardware.
+    * serial: a serial connection to real NABU hardware.
     * tcp: a TCP listener that accepts connections from emulators (e.g. MAME).
 * Port: a string that specifies the "port" to use for the connection, which varies based on the connection type: